payal033/recipe-book/README.md

 # RecipeBook App

-An app designed to empower users with recipe management features, allowing them to create new recipes, edit or delete existing ones, and effortlessly explore a wide range of new recipes.
+A web app designed to help users with recipe management features, allowing them to create new recipes, edit or delete existing ones, and effortlessly explore a wide range of new recipes.
 Additionally, users can streamline their grocery planning by adding ingredients directly to shopping lists, as well as updating or removing items from these lists.

 ### Demo